jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 **Player god**: Imagine a person playing a computer "civilization building" game with our society.
-They would hold all the levers of power and thus decide where to put roads, what to teach our kids, or when houses get solar panels.
+They would hold all the levers of power and thus decide where to put roads, what food to produce, or when houses get solar panels.
 Of course, there is no such deity.
 In reality, it's the choices of individuals that decide what the community does.
-If Main Street takes responsibility for their nation. we "play the game" of civilization, and win.
+Only when a person takes responsibility for their actions, do they become player gods who "play the game" of civilization.

 **Philosophy**: The largely unspoken ideals that tell individuals what's right and wrong, good and bad, in science, art, morals, politics, and economics.
 Philosophy is supposed to unite individuals to see the big picture; that everyone's choices matter, because everyone is a player god.

 **Ruling philosophy**: A civilization's chosen philosophy.
 One that all factions/ideologies agree on.
 Examples include the "Divine Rights of Kings," derived from Christian theology and used in royalist Europe; "Marxist-Leninism" of the Soviet Union; and the combination of "Right/Left" philosophies of the Western world today.
 The ruling philosophy is supposed to help society win the game of civilization.

 **Happiness**: The test of how well the ruling philosophy is doing its job.
-Spending quality time with family, having good friends, working a steady job, being in a healthy relationship, having self-respect, knowing your kids can look forward to their future are all signs of geniune happiness.
+Spending quality time with family, having good friends, working a steady job, good physical and mental health, having self-respect, knowing your kids can look forward to their future are all signs of geniune happiness.

 **Rulebook**: The written and unwritten social, workplace, and legal rules that govern everyday life.
 The rulebook is interpreted from the ruling philosophy.
-Some examples are, city by-laws, building codes, environmental regulations, but there are many more.
+Some examples are city by-laws, workplace seniority rules, and environmental regulations but there are many more.

 **Technology**: A catchall term for things we make tools from, like concrete, lumber, nails, shingles, insulation, and bricks.